Erick Cabalceta

-Erick Anthony Cabalceta Giacchero (born 9 January 1993) is a professional footballer who currently plays for Liga FPD club Liga Deportiva Alajuelense.
+Erick Anthony Cabalceta Giacchero (born 9 January 1993) is a professional footballer who plays as a centre-back.
 Born in Costa Rica, he plays for the El Salvador national team.

 Club career

 Born in San José, Cabalceta played youth football with Municipal Tibás before playing as a defender for Brujas and Orión, both in the Costa Rican Primera División.
-Cabalceta has Italian heritage and acquired Italian citizenship in 2012 before signing a four-year contract with Serie A side Calcio Catania.
+Cabalceta has Italian heritage and acquired Italian citizenship in 2012 before signing a four-year contract with Serie A side Catania.
 After one season captaining the club's youth side, he joined the senior squad for the 2013–14 season.
 In September 2015, Deportivo Saprissa signed Erick Cabalceta and midfielder Christian Bolanos.

 Cartaginés

 In June 2014, Cabalceta was signed by Cartaginés on a 1-year contract on loan.

 Saint Louis FC

 On November 30, 2016, Saint Louis FC announced they have agreed to a contract with defender Erick Cabalceta pending United Soccer League and United States Soccer Federation approval.